 “Operating Plan” means, for each Contract Year, the operating plan prepared by Operator and submitted to Owner for its approval pursuant to Article 7.

-“Operation Date” means __________, 2001.
+“Operation Date” means the Effective Date or such other date as agreed upon by the Parties.

 “Operator” is defined in the introductory paragraph of this Agreement.